kirkoov/foodgram/README.md

 ```

 ##### 3. Define the admin zone language (the default Eng vs Rus):
-  - change the settings.py's LANGUAGE_CODE accordingly
+  - change the settings.py's LANGUAGE_CODE accordingly;
-  - unzip/replace the frontend public & src folders (see the zip files)
+  - unzip/replace the frontend public & src folders (see the zip files);
-  - if you want the ingredients in Eng too, see more details below, just bear in mind that all of them can be changed in the backend root folder's csv-files (with their bak cousins saved in the data folder)
+  - if you want the ingredients in Eng too, see more details below, just bear in mind that all of them can be changed in the backend root folder's csv-files (with their bak cousins saved in the data folder).

 ##### 4. In the frontend folder's package.json, make sure the "proxy" field at the file bottom has the value of ```"http://web:8000/"```.